isomerpages/iras-onestoppayroll/_about/FAQs.md

 <br>The main goals of the One-Stop Payroll initiative are to make employer-related
 regulatory requirements easier and more consistent for businesses using payroll software, thereby reducing administrative overheads.
-By integrating payroll services these employer-related regulatory requirements seamlessly into a single, convenient “one-stop” platform within the payroll software’s natural systems, the initiative aims to boost operational efficiency and help businesses and employers manage payroll more effectively.</p>
+By integrating these payroll-related regulatory requirements seamlessly into a single, convenient “one-stop” platform within the payroll software’s natural systems, the initiative aims to boost operational efficiency and help businesses and employers manage payroll more effectively.</p>
 <p>
 <br>
 </p>